-Flying Hearts is performed within a stage environment evoking a sailing ship of dreams that transforms a school gym into an intimate theatre.
+Flying Hearts is performed within a stage environment evoking a sailing ship of dreams.
 The dancers accompanied by a musician playing a range of percussive and melodic instruments journey through the world of light, water, air, and earth expressed through sophisticated, yet accessible choreography inspired by play.
 Between each chapter of the story, the audience are treated to a sensory experience that compliments the action on stage.
 For example, gentle wafting of fans for air, light misting of water, and gentle bubbles.

 The audience is seated close to the action with rich lighting that gently transforms the atmosphere, compliments the environment of the stage setting.
 In this way we can include the children in the action and world of the performance.
 Before and after the performance, the children can interact with a sensory installation that is inspired by the elements of the show and that supports their preparation for the show and transition from their previous environment or activity.